-A Cochrane systematic review of five studies found that the combination of tiotropium and a long-acting beta-agonist provided small improvements in health-related quality of life (mean difference in total SGRQ of -1.61, 95% CI -2.93 to -0.29 over 6 to 12 months) and bronchodilation (mean difference in pre-bronchodilator FEV1 0.07 L; 95% CI 0.05 to 0.09), compared to tiotropium alone (Karner and Cates, 2012) [evidence level I].
+A Cochrane systematic review of ten studies found that the combination of tiotropium and a long-acting beta2-agonist provided small improvements in health-related quality of life (mean difference in total SGRQ of -1.34, 95% CI -1.87 to -0.80 over 3 to 12 months) and bronchodilation (mean difference in pre-bronchodilator FEV1 0.06 L; 95% CI 0.05 to 0.07), compared to tiotropium alone (Farne 2015) [evidence level I].
+Similar results were found for LABA plus tiotropium vs LABA alone.
 It should be noted that the majority of participants in these studies had severe COPD.
 The clinical importance of these small benefits was uncertain.
 No statistically significant differences in mortality or hospital admissions were found.

 Tiotropium and olodaterol FDC 2.5/5 μg and 5/5 μg administered via the Respimat Soft Mist Inhaler in patients with moderate to very severe COPD significantly improved lung function compared to mono-components after 24 weeks (Beeh 2015, Buhl 2015b).
 Statistically significant improvements in SGRQ total score compared to the mono-components were only seen for tiotropium and olodaterol FDC 5/5 μg.
 Adverse events were comparable between the FDCs and the mono-components.